 The Solo Pro aren’t lacking in the feature department, either.
 They support active noise cancellation (ANC), which worked extremely well in our testing.
 The Solo Pro also support Transparency Mode, which lets you keep them on and still hear what’s going on around you.
 There’s a button on the bottom of the left ear cup to switch between the ANC and Transparency modes.

 The right ear cup houses a big button, which lets you raise the volume, lower the volume, play and pause your music, jump to the next track, and go back one track.
 The Solo Pro also feature a Lightning port for charging and the same H1 audio chip found in the AirPods Pro.
 That means the headphones will pair quickly to iOS devices and support the “Hey Siri” hotword.

 As nice as the Solo Pro’s build and features are, it’s worth noting that we didn’t like how tight they felt on the head.
 The feel didn’t detract from the well-balanced and clear sound, but it’s something to keep in mind if you plan to wear the Solo Pro for a while.
 Speaking of wearing the headphones for a while, the Solo Pro provide up to 40 hours of listening with the ANC and Transparency modes turned off.

 It’s not clear how long this price cut will last, so if you’ve been thinking about picking up these headcans, now’s the time to do it.

-Beats Solo Pro Wireless Noise Cancelling On-Ear Headphones - Apple H1 Headphone Chip, Class 1 Bluetooth, Active Noise Cancelling, Transparency, 22 Hours Of Listening Time - Black
+Beats Solo Pro Wireless Noise Cancelling On-Ear Headphones - Apple H1 Headphone Chip, Class 1 Bluetooth, 22 Hours of Listening Time, Built-in Microphone - Black

 The Solo Pro is Beats' newest pair of on-ear headphones.
 It supports active noise cancellation for those quiet moments and a Transparency Mode for when you want to hear what's around you.